jsm28/c-issues-convert/out/0458/issue.md

 In section 7.17.1, modify paragraph 3 as indicated below:

-> ...which <u>expand to constant expressions suitable for use in `#if`
+> ...which <ins>expand to constant expressions suitable for use in `#if`
-> preprocessing directives and which</u> indicate the lock-free property of the
+> preprocessing directives and which</ins> indicate the lock-free property of the
 > corresponding atomic types (both signed and unsigned); and